 From the base of the gully, hike briefly up a spur road then follow a good cattle trail left/north across a minor shoulder.
 From the shoulder, continue northward and bushwhack through sagebrush across a minor, dry gully to reach the west ridge of Quaking Aspen Mountain.
 Scramble northeast then east up the easy scrub on the rounded ridge.
 Upon reaching a ridge junction high up, go right/southeast and drop to a narrow ridge saddle.
 Continue east to the summit.
 The summit has a nice cairn and a USGS benchmark sticking out of the ground just below, and south of, the summit cairn.

 South Ridge, Class 2

 From the summit, follow the ridge southeast then south to a saddle.
 Hike along a weak 2-track road (not of much help) southeast then south over two ridge humps then drop quickly to a final saddle at 6,540 feet.
 This is the low point and connecting saddle between Quaking Aspen Mountain and Peak 6844.
-This concludes the first leg of today’s 3-peak journey.
-Peak 6844 is next.
+This concludes the first leg of today’s three-peak journey.
+Peak 6844 is up next.